Does Your Strategy Contain the Attributes of an Effective Mission Statement?

 Why Do Companies and Team Struggle with Mission Statements?

-Explaining succinctly why you are in business is the aim of a well-crafted mission statement.
+Explaining succinctly why you are in business is the aim of a well-crafted corporate mission statement.
 Unfortunately, too many companies struggle to articulate a meaningful statement of their organization’s mission.
 The best ones are those that define a business and its purpose in one brief, impactful, and simple sentence.

 The difficulty lies in avoiding buzz words and differentiating your business from others.
 It is all too easy to say that “your customers always come first” or that “quality is your primary concern.”
-While we believe that the process of creating a mission statement is as or more important than the statement itself, neither of these phrases differentiates your business from others.
+While we believe that the process of creating a company mission statement is as or more important than the statement itself, neither of these phrases differentiates your business from others.

 Examples of Mission Statements